26 Aug There’s a Giant Person in the Sky

 I still couldn’t believe it.
 There’s no way this could have been done with so quickly.
 That’s when the ground started to shake.

 “What the fuck is that?”
 The agent shouted, looking towards the door.

 “Be alert.
 One of the strays is still after the Cognizant.
 They are fixed above your bunker.”

 “Fuck.
-That’s bad.”
-The agent said.
-He pulled up a camera on the tv.
-The satellite feed zoomed down on our location, showing a blaze beginning where the convenience store was.
+That’s bad,” the agent said.
+He pulled up a camera on the TV.
+The satellite feed zoomed down on our location, showing a blaze beginning where the convenience store used to be.
 Now there was rubble.

 I knew he couldn’t see it, but I could.
 One of the Aberrations was above us, thrashing around at the store.
 It had found where the elevator shaft was and was battering it, trying to dig deeper.
 The noise we heard was the elevator car dropping the mile downward.

-We’re waiting for rescue now, but its an iffy situation.
+We’re waiting for rescue now, but it’s an iffy situation.
 Being a mile under the earth makes it bad, but the elevator crash made the structure unsound.
-They have to move carefully or one wrong move could bring this whole place crashing down.
+They have to move carefully.
+One wrong move could bring this whole place crashing down.

 🔔 More stories from author: Ross Tyson